top of page

 Cresting the black shoulders of the mountain looming, in search of perfect meekness, I strike a match and watch it burn against the night, against the vague and blinding airy shadows of dusk.

-The age of miracles dances on in effulgence, upon eternity, and from eternity, and through eternity, and through the ferny glades, and through The Death of the Corn, and this day here upon my bedroom floor.
+The age of miracles dances on, in effulgence, upon eternity, and from eternity, and through eternity, and through the ferny glades, and through The Death of the Corn, and this day here upon my bedroom floor.
 Though God vouch safe, I suffereth fellowship not.
 Heck of a deal, eh?

-Turning like this over in my mouth with probing tongue, the sweet nut of pure ghostliness.
+Turning him like this over in my mouth with probing tongue, the sweet nut of pure ghostliness.
 Everlasting and everlasting, Amen and amen.

 From the Fetter of Oblivion